Thank you. Your choice has been saved. You can change your preferences at any time.

 PHLEBOTOMY (BLOOD TESTS)

-Blood samples can be taken each weekday up until 3.00pm although the majority of appointments are offered on Tuesdays and Thursdays with our healthcare assistant.
+Blood samples can be taken each weekday up until 3.00pm with our healthcare assistants.

 It is recommended that everyone over the age of 65 should be immunised to help protect against pneumococcal infection which can cause diseases such as pneumonia, septicaemia and meningitis.
 We provide this immunisation with one vaccine being lifelong.